Equine nutrition: Forages

 Hay, particularly alfalfa, is sometimes compressed into pellets or cubes.
 Processed hay can be of more consistent quality and is more convenient to ship and to store.
 It is also easily obtained in areas that may be suffering localized hay shortages.
 However, these more concentrated forms can be overfed and horses are somewhat more prone to choke on them.
 On the other hand, hay pellets and cubes can be soaked until they break apart into a pulp or thick slurry, and in this state are a very useful source of food for horses with tooth problems such as dental disease, tooth loss due to age, or structural anomalies.

 Production quality also matters.
-If hay is baled with too much moisture, or if a dead animal, such as a snake or rodent, is caught in a bale, the subsequent botulism toxins released can contaminate the hay.
+If hay is baled with too much moisture, or if a dead animal, such as a snake or rodent, is caught in a bale, the subsequent botulism toxins released can contaminate an entire bale of hay.

-Haylage, also known as Round bale silage is a term for grass sealed in airtight plastic bags, a form of forage that is frequently fed in the United Kingdom and continental Europe, but is not often seen in the United States.
+Haylage, also known as Round bale silage, is a term for grass sealed in airtight plastic bags, a form of forage that is frequently fed in the United Kingdom and continental Europe, but is not often seen in the United States.
 Because haylage is a type of silage, hay stored in this fashion must remain completely sealed in plastic, as any holes or tears can stop the preservation properties of fermentation and lead to mold or spoilage.
 Rodents chewing through the plastic can also spoil the hay introducing contamination to the bale.
 If a rodent dies inside the plastic, the subsequent botulism toxins released can contaminate the entire bale.

 Sometimes, straw or chaff is fed to animals.
 However, this is roughage with little nutritional value other than providing fiber, and is more often used as a bedding in stalls to absorb waste.
 It is sometimes used as a filler; it can slow down horses who eat their grain too fast, or it can provide additional fiber when the horse must meet most nutritional needs via concentrated feeds.